jvierine/rgbviz/README.md

 # RGBVIZ

 Visualize 3D data cubes with 2D color images.
 The third dimension is visualized by mixing different colors together based on the intensity of the values within the third dimension.

-The example pictures hopefully explain the concept.
+Example code in __main__ of:
 <code>
-import rgb_balance as rb
-import numpy as n
-I = n.random.randn(100*100*100,dtype=n.float32)
-I.shape = (100,100,100)
-Irgb=rb.rgb_image(I)
-plt.show()
+python3 rgb_balance.py
 </code>